into your inbox

 Barbora Krejcikova is a tennis player who won the women’s singles title at Roland-Garros in 2021.
 She is 25 years old and was born on December 18, 1995 in Brno, Czech Republic.
 She also won the doubles title in Paris in 2021 with partner Katerina Siniakova.

-Why is Barbora Krejcikova in the news at Roland-Garros 2021?
+What did Barbora Krejcikova do at Roland-Garros in 2021?

-Krejcikova won her first career Grand Slam singles at Roland-Garros 2021.
+Krejcikova won her first career Grand Slam singles title at Roland-Garros 2021.
 Her run to the final included wins over fifth seed Elina Svitolina, 17th seed Maria Sakkari, 24th seed Coco Gauff and 32nd seed Ekaterina Alexandrova.
 She also defeated former US Open champion Sloane Stephens on the way to the final, where she beat Russian Anastaisa Pavlyuchenkova 6-1, 2-6, 6-4.

 What is Krejcikova’s highest ranking?

-2021 is Krejcikova’s best year so far in singles, reaching her current career high of world No 9 on August 23.
+Though 2021 was Krejcikova’s best year, she reached a career-high ranking of No 2 on February 28, 2022.
 You can find her updated ranking and ranking history on her WTA profile page.